romanokeser/A-star-algorithm-in-Unity/README.md

 ![Alt Text](https://upload.wikimedia.org/wikipedia/commons/8/85/Weighted_A_star_with_eps_5.gif)

 #
-Things to be changed: optimization and later implementing this algorithm into a game.
+Things to be changed:
+-optimization, adding *content* and fixing grammar mistakes in the report -implementing this algorithm into a game.
 #

 # Want to contribute?